Electric dipole moments in the extended scotogenic models: Charged lepton EDMs at two-loop level

 The loop functions $I_M$ and $I_D$ in Eq.~(\ref{eq:edm1}) can be calculated from the corresponding diagrams shown in Figs.~\ref{fig:edm_majorana} and \ref{fig:edm_dirac}.
 The formulae of the Majorana type diagrams are summarized below:

 where the superscripts (a), (b), and (c) represent the corresponding Feynman diagrams in Fig.~\ref{fig:edm_majorana}, and the denominator in the above formulae is defined by

-For the Dirac type diagrams (d1)-(d3) in Fig.~\ref{fig:edm_dirac}, this contribution can be ignored since it is proportional to the mass splitting between the neutral inert scalars $H$ and $A$, which must be sufficiently small to reproduce the tiny neutrino masses.\footnote{In fact, it may exactly be zero by analogy with the other cancellations shown below.}
+For the Dirac type diagrams (d1)-(d3) in Fig.~\ref{fig:edm_dirac}, this contribution can be ignored since it is proportional to the mass splitting between the neutral inert scalars $H$ and $A$, which must be sufficiently small to reproduce the tiny neutrino masses.

 Here we have shown the exact formulae of charged lepton EDMs at the two-loop level without neglecting the lepton masses for completeness.\footnote{In a precise sense, the EDM calculation must be done in the neutrino mass eigenbasis and the dependence of the PMNS matrix comes in the EDM formulae.
 However the calculation in the neutrino flavor basis which has been done in the above has no substantial difference from that in the neutrino mass eigenbasis since the small neutrino masses can eventually be ignored.} In a realistic study, the charged lepton and neutrino masses can be neglected ($\xi_\alpha,\xi_\beta,\xi_{\nu_\beta}\ll1$), and thus the EDM formulae can be further simplified as will be seen below.